Omni-rs/examples/README.md

 # Omni Transaction Rust library examples

-This repository contains a set of examples that demonstrate how to use the main features of OmniTransactionBuilder.
+This repository contains a set of examples that demonstrate how to use the main features of the [Omni Transaction library] and [OmniBox].

 [![Telegram chat][telegram-badge]][telegram-url]